Crypto Price Fetching Guide

 Overview

-Section titled “Overview”PrivateACB can automatically fetch historical cryptocurrency prices from CoinGecko to calculate your cost base accurately.
+Section titled “Overview”PrivateACB automatically fetches historical cryptocurrency prices from CoinGecko and CryptoCompare to calculate your cost base accurately.
 When you buy or sell crypto, you need the price in your reporting currency (CAD, USD, AUD, or GBP) on that specific date.

 Why crypto prices matter: